lisael/fastidious/README.md

 42
 ```
 ## PEG Syntax
-The whole syntax is formely defined i in (fastidious parser code)[fastidious/parser.py], using the PEG syntax (which is actually used to generate the fastidious parser itself, so it's THE TRUTH.
+The whole syntax is formely defined i in [fastidious parser code](fastidious/parser.py), using the PEG syntax (which is actually used to generate the fastidious parser itself, so it's THE TRUTH.
 I like meta-stuff).
 What follows is an informal description of this syntax.

 Identifiers, whitespace, comments and literals follow a subset of python notation: